 1. Goals Aimed: Through the Nutrition India Programme the goal is to improve nutritional status during the first 1,000 days of life, with a goal of reducing stunting by 40 per cent in children under 5 and keeping childhood wasting rates below 5 per cent.
 Over the next 5 years, the Nutrition India Programme also aims to reach 177,000 mothers of undernourished children across 1,000 villages.

-Talking about the strategy and how Nutrition India Programme aims to change the lives of most vulnerable people, Gaurav Jain, Senior Vice President RB-AMESA, Health said,
+Talking about the strategy and how Nutrition India Programme aims to change the lives of most vulnerable people, Gaurav Jain, Senior Vice President, Health South Asia Reckitt Benckiser, said,

 Undernutrition occurs at all ages, but when it occurs early in life, it has its most devastating and profound effects that last well into the lifespan, as well as into the next generations.
 The first 1000 days of a child’s life, including 9 months of pregnancy, and 24 months of postnatal life, are critical when designing interventions that address malnutrition in all its forms.
 The nutrition provided in the period between conception and the child’s second birthday is critical for the optimum cognitive and physical development of the child.
 Keeping these basics in mind, we had developed the Nutrition India Programme.

 2. On Ground Strategy: The Nutrition India Programme aims to train and make Community Nutrition Workers within the section of society so that they can train and motivate other women, men and children of their communities to build a healthy lifestyle.
 Highlighting the on-ground things done, Ravi Bhatnagar, Director- External Affairs and Partnerships, AMESA RB Health added,